Eathox/Eathox/README.md

 ### Heyo 👋

-I'm a software engineer student at [Codam Coding College](https://www.codam.nl/en/) As part of my studies I am interning at @Vandebron and helping with the green energy mission!
+I'm a software engineer student at [Codam Coding College](https://www.codam.nl/en/) As part of my studies I am interning at [Vandebron](https://vandebron.nl/) and helping with the green energy mission!

 My interests in programming were sparked by the game [Arma 3](https://arma3.com/).
 I have made some scripts and mod(s) for the game, and ultimately this set me on the path to becoming a software engineer.
 I still actively play Arma and am currently a member of [TFA](http://tf-aspis.com/) <img src="https://tf-aspis.com/wp-content/uploads/2020/04/cropped-insignia-2.png" width=20 align=top></a>